xeneta/ratestask/README.md

 Imagine that for this service you need to receive and insert big batches of new prices, ranging within tens of thousands of items, conforming to a similar format.
-Every batch of items needs to be processed together, either all items go in, or none of them does.
+Each batch of items needs to be processed together, either all items go in, or none of them does.

 Both the incoming data updates and requests for data can be highly